Are you looking into B2B sales, but don't know where to start?

 B2B Lead Generation Strategies:

 - Set up marketing automation.
 Inbound and outbound automation software can easily segment leads to optimize conversion.
 Investing in this software can help optimize your sales funnel.
+Automation is the future of eCommerce growth and there are plenty of options for eCommerce software to get started in your own business.

 - Use live chat.
 Live chat tools can easily be integrated into your site to let your prospective customers engage with you immediately.
 Studies even show that more than 40% of customers prefer this method of contact.